iyobo/amala/README.md

 await bootstrapControllers(app, {
     router, // required
     basePath: '/api',
-    controllers: [MyOtherController, __dirname + '/controllers/**/*.ts'], // It is recommended to add controllers classes directly to this array, but you can also add glob strings versions:{
+    controllers: [MyOtherController, __dirname + '/controllers/**/*.ts'], // It is recommended to add controller classes directly to this array, but you can also add glob strings versions:{
         1: 'This version is deprecated and will soon be removed.
 Consider migrating to version 2 ASAP',
         2: true,